GregePorter/RIS-quickstart/README.md

 ### Additional notes
 Note, there is a time limit of 24 hours on interactive jobs so the only real reason to run an interactive job is for troubleshooting and last fine-tuning.

+# Task 6: Finding Docker Images

+The above examples are solid for basic scripts.
+What happens if you use an image without any libraries to run an interactive or non-interactive job with a script that needs a particular library?

+If you run

+`bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python output-file-r.R`

+then you'll get an error saying:

+   Traceback (most recent call last):
+  File "/home/g.porter/storage1/RIS-quickstart/output-file-python.py", line 1, in <module>
+    import numpy
+ModuleNotFoundError: No module named 'numpy'

+This is because `numpy` hasn't been installed yet.

+So we have two options - find a Docker Container Image that works or make our own.

+The RIS suggests that you try to find an image that already exists that takes care of your needs.
+So check out DockerHub to see if there's an image out there on [https://hub.docker.com/](https://hub.docker.com/)

+While we're here, let's make a Docker Hub account.
+We'll use this when it comes time to make our own images, we'll use this same account.

+$ Task 6.1

+Click on Sign Up.
+Use whatever email you like - gmail, github, wustl.

+Once you have an account, click on the "Search for Docker Hub" search bar to look for a Docker Image.
+Type "numpy".
+You'll see a bunch of results sorted by "Best Match" The top result is "numpy/numpy-gitpod"

 # Task 5: How Docker Works

 A common question for Docker is "What is Docker and how does it compare to a virtual machine?"